Iris Portal Configuration Settings

 textColor

-Text color of the banner.
+Text color used within the banner.
+Example: "#000000"

 bannerCanClose